national4hgeospatialteam/curriculum/modules/01-what-is-gis/README.md

 Congratulations on completing your first module!
 You've taken the first step into the exciting world of GIS.
 You now have a foundation understanding of what GIS is and why it matters.

+*Note: If you are completing this curriculum as part of your onboarding for the National 4-H Geospatial Leadership Team, please email the completed .md file to: onboarding@national4hgeospatialteam.us*

 ## 🚀 What's Next?

 In the next module, we'll dive deeper into the art and science of **Map Like a Pro**!
 You'll learn: